RSCC Policies & Guidelines

 - Family and Medical Leave

-Employees who are eligible for FML will have parental leave processed in conjunction with the provisions of RSCC Policy PA-05-01 and TBR Policy 5:01:01:14 Family, Medical, and Servicemember Leave regarding election of paid/unpaid leave, continuation of insurance coverage, etc. Parental leave and FML periods shall run concurrently.
+- Employees who are eligible for FML will have parental leave processed in conjunction with the provisions of RSCC policy PA-05-01 and TBR policy 5.01.01.14 Family and Medical Leave regarding election of paid/unpaid leave, continuation of insurance coverage, etc. Parental leave and FML periods shall run concurrently.

-Should there be a conflict between this policy and TBR policy or guidelines then the TBR policy or guideline will supersede.
+- Should there be a conflict between this policy and TBR policy then the TBR policy or guideline will supersede.

 This policy incorporated terms from former RSCC policy PA-10-04 (Maternity Leave) and PA-10-05 (Paternity Leave).